 To grow vegetables organically, it’s important to plan what to grow and when - known as crop rotation.
 Changing where you grow each vegetable from year to year helps maintain good soil structure, ensures sufficient nutrients, helps to control weeds, and prevents a build up of pests and diseases.

 You can devise your own rotation, just remember to keep a record of what you have grown, where and when.
-We show below a typical crop rotation process, which also includes when to add compost or grow green manures.

-Firstly, divide your growing area into four or more sections.
+First, divide your growing area into four or more sections.
 Then divide your crops into families (see below).
 If you keep the plants in these families together (such as potatoes and tomatoes), but move them around the different sections each year, you will have a successful crop rotation.

 - Alliums: Onion, garlic, shallot, leek